statsmodels/statsmodels/README.rst

 Discussion and Development
 ==========================

-Discussions take place on our mailing list.
+Discussions take place on the mailing list

 https://groups.google.com/group/pystatsmodels

+and in the issue tracker.
 We are very interested in feedback about usability and suggestions for improvements.

 Bug Reports
 ===========